asamba/asamba/_posts/2019-09-01-Helm-Multiple-Deployments-Subcharts.md

 * Generate sample chart using `helm create greetings`
 * Delete all the files unders templates/ folder
 * Create a new file `requirements.yaml` under greetings/ with the below content
+* Copy the subcharts 'helloworld' and 'hiworld' inside the greetings/charts folder

 ```yaml
 dependencies: